Julie Ann Garrido is on a digital device teaching online menopause yoga at home to women who wish to create a yoga regimen

 Too often, women end up choosing to practice yoga at home that just isn’t suitable for their level of experience or their needs.
 Menopause brings unique physical and emotional challenges, so it’s important that the yoga videos they choose will address these changes and will properly support them physically, mentally, and emotionally.

 To achieve this delicate balance, menopause yoga specifically incorporates a variety of yoga styles to promote hormonal balance, alleviate symptoms, and enhance relaxation.
-These include Yin Yoga for joint paint and aches and pains, Restorative Yoga for anxiety and overwhelm, Yoga Nidra for poor sleep, and gentle Vinyasa Flow Yoga that will ease many more symptoms such as hot flashes and low mood.
+These can include Yin Yoga for joint paint and aches and pains, Restorative Yoga for anxiety and overwhelm, Yoga Nidra for poor sleep, and gentle Vinyasa Flow Yoga that will ease many more symptoms such as hot flashes and low mood.
 Choosing yoga videos that resonate with you and your body at this stage of life is key to a successful home practice.

 1. Not Having a Plan for yoga at home:

 Left to our own devices, we will always choose the yoga classes that we prefer and the ones that we find easiest.
 However, they’re not necessarily the ones that are right for what we need in menopause.
-Of course, a yoga calendar provides direction and motivation, but having a professionally-guided plan for a menopause home yoga practice from a qualified Menopause Expert means you have all the content you need to ease your symptoms and you never having to wonder what to practice again – it’s all laid out for you.
+Of course, a yoga calendar provides direction and motivation, but having a professionally-guided plan for a menopause home yoga practice from a certified Menopause Expert means you have all the content you need to ease your symptoms and you never having to wonder what to practice again – it’s all laid out for you.

 1. Not Being Prepared for home yoga: